 I’m a late bloomer to wine.
-Just call me Cabernet Sauvignon.* I didn’t truly start appreciating or learning about wine until about 4 years ago . . .
+Just call me Cabernet Sauvignon.* I didn’t truly start appreciating or learning about wine until 2013 . . .

-It was 2013, my legal career was in my rear view mirror, and I wasn’t sure where I was going next.
-I first heard about Northwest Wine Academy from a local winemaker (thank you, Scott).
+My legal career was in the rearview mirror, and I wasn’t sure where I was going next.
+I first heard about Northwest Wine Academy from a Washington State winemaker (thank you, Scott).
 The idea of returning to school to learn about wine sounded intriguing, after all – I had LOVED law school.
-(The actual practice of law?
-Not so much).
+The actual practice of law?
+Not so much.
 I signed up for a Sensory Evaluation class, not understanding exactly what “sensory evaluation” meant, but hey – it was an entry level class and fit into my schedule.

 I wouldn’t say that I was “bitten by the wine bug” during this class – more like firmly smacked upside the head like an Australian Shiraz.
 Our instructor, the wonderful Reggie, was a big reason why.
 Her immense knowledge and enthusiasm for wine was infectious.
 She made me start thinking about wine beyond what was in my glass.
 I was hooked.

-My goal is to teach wine classes and, if I’m lucky, have the same effect on a wine newbie that my first instructor had on me.
-I live in the Pacific Northwest with my two Labs and my beer-loving husband of 19 years.
+My goal is to someday teach wine classes and, if I’m lucky, have the same effect on a wine newbie that my first instructor had on me.
+After living in the Pacific Northwest for 45 years, I recently moved to Southern California with my two Labs and my beer-loving husband of 19 years.

 * Cabernet Sauvignon is a notorious late ripening and late blooming grape.
 My apologies, wine humor is a little more challenging to come up with than lawyer jokes. 🙂